 If there’s one thing a North Pole Elf is an expert in, it’s how to build a snowman.
 Living in a place with year-round snow means our little elves get plenty of practice!

-So, in honour of World Snowman Day on January 18, Elf for Christmas will share our top tips for building super snowmen…
+So, in honour of World Snowman Day on January 18, we're sharing our best Elf snowman building tips for creating a crowd of super snowmen…

 What is World Snowman Day?